jennifer184/Jennifer184/README.md

     <div align="right">
      <div align="left">
       <h4> Mobile Trip Planning App Project </h4>
-      A 4 month project with a group of 5, where we added full functionality.
-We added a drag and drop trip planner, optimize trip distance, sped up client/server           communication, added the ability to add svg trip plan or download a trip.
-(Java, JavaScript, JUnit, Jest, Maven, Postman, React, Geolocation)
+      A 4 month project with a group of 5, where we added new features to bring the app to full functionality.
+I implemented a dynamicly populated list of places choosen by the user to create a trip planner and later converted it to a drag and drop list.
+Additionaly, I added the ability to upload and download the trip in a svg map with corditinates and lines to represent the total path of the users trip.
+For the back-end, I helped optimize the trip distance, and sped up client/server communication to under 1 second by troubleshooting with Postman .
+(Java, JavaScript, JUnit, Jest, Maven, Postman, React, Geolocation, Postman)
      </div>
    </div>
   </div>